gnk-softworks/narvik/README.md

 ## Further documentation an examples
 For more information on how to use Narvik, please refer to the [documentation](https://narvik-auth.com).

-## Features coming soon
-- [ ] Extend session interface to allow for custom attributes
-- [ ] Add ability to set session cookie to not expire
+## Feature requests and bug reports
+If you have a feature request or have found a bug, please create an issue on the [GitHub repository](https://github.com/gnk-softworks/narvik).

 ## Contributions
-If you want to improve the library, please create a pull request.
+If you want to contribute to the project please see the [contributing guide](https://narvik-auth.com/contributing).